Smartburme/burme-ai-assistant/README.md

 # Burmese AI Assistant

 Welcome to the Burmese AI Assistant!
-This project provides a modern web interface powered by Firebase Authentication for user management and Cloudflare Workers with Google's Gemini API for AI capabilities (text and image processing).
+This project provides a modern web interface powered by Firebase Authentication for user management and Cloudflare Workers with Google's Gemini API for AI capabilities (text, image, and conceptual video processing).

 ## Features

 *   **Secure Authentication:** User registration, login, and password reset via Firebase Auth.
 *   **AI Chat Interface:** Engage with an AI assistant for text-based responses.
 *   **Image Analysis:** Upload images and receive AI analysis or descriptions.
+*   **Code Input & Analysis:** Send code snippets for explanation or analysis using a `/code` prefix.
+*   **Video Input (Conceptual):** Upload videos and send them for AI analysis (requires Gemini API video support and robust worker implementation).
-*   **Modern UI:** Responsive design with a neon-inspired aesthetic.
+*   **Modern UI:** Responsive design with a neon-inspired aesthetic, clear message formatting, and loading indicators.
 *   **About & Privacy Pages:** Project information and policy details.

 ## Technology Stack

 *   **Frontend:** HTML, CSS, JavaScript
-*   **Backend/API:** Firebase Authentication, Cloudflare Workers, Google Gemini API
+*   **Backend/API:** Firebase Authentication, Cloudflare Workers, Google Gemini API (Multi-modal)
 *   **Styling:** Custom CSS with CSS Variables for theming.

 ## Setup and Installation